How Repair Providers Are Evaluated in This Network

 Evaluation produces one of three outcomes: approved, returned for additional documentation, or declined.
 Declined providers receive a category-level reason (e.g., license not verifiable, service territory unsupported, trade category mismatch) but not a detailed audit report.

-Providers may not appeal a declined status through the directory's internal process.
+Providers may not appeal a declined status through the provider network's internal process.
 Resubmission is available once the condition cited in the decline reason is resolved — for example, after a lapsed license is reinstated or a gap in insurance coverage is corrected.
 The Repair Authority Verification Standards page documents the specific thresholds that trigger each decline category.